College of Nursing & Health Sciences

 Nursing Education Performance Recognition Program

-Because of outstanding graduation and licensure rates, Texas A&M University-Corpus Christi’s College of Nursing – one of only three colleges selected in the states- was named a Program of Exceptional Performance by the Texas Higher Education Coordinating Board.
+Because of outstanding graduation and licensure rates, Texas A&M University-Corpus Christi’s College of Nursing – one of only three colleges selected in the state- was named a Program of Exceptional Performance by the Texas Higher Education Coordinating Board.